 Most formal training has failed, concludes Harvard Business School professor Michael Beer, because it does not fit firms’ existing practices.
 “The system of organizing and managing is so powerful,” Beer warns, “that individuals and teams returning from training will not be able to be more effective unless the system enables them to apply their learning.”

 Instead, learning should flow smoothly into work.
 This will build skills, not just knowledge.
 What’s the difference?
 Knowledge is acquired information, but skills are abilities developed with that acquired information along with practice and feedback.

 To properly develop people’s skills, try the learning loop.
-(My book, The Expertise Economy, dives deep into this framework.)
+(The Expertise Economy dives deep into this framework.)
 Knowledge is the first step of the learning loop, followed by practice.
 Next, people need feedback on their performance to adjust their efforts.
 Offer time to reflect, so the learning gets locked in.
 Then, the learning loop begins again, with a fresh dose of knowledge.